SphericalCowww/ROS_leggedRobot_testBed/README.md

 #### 3D CAD dimensions

   * using 3M screws overall, as they are much more common.
-Piece thickness will be 4mm, except when an 3M screw is required on the thickness axis, then it's 6mm.
+Piece thickness will be 4mm, except when a 3M screw is required on the thickness axis, then it's 6mm.
+For aperture dimension, 1.7mm radius for clearance, and 1.25mm for tapped without heated insert.

 ### setting the servo IDs